Garlic For Your Health

 Please enjoy this recipe we use for our Honey Fermented Garlic.
 It's liquid gold!

 We do not refrigerate our honey garlic.
 Honey garlic can be eaten any time during the fermentation period.
-The longer your garlic cloves rest in the honey the sweeter and milder in flavor it becomes.
-You can keep adding garlic cloves to your honey to replenish what's used.
+Expect the honey to become dark like molasses over time.
+The longer your garlic cloves rest in the honey the sweeter and milder in flavor they become.
 Feel free to eat just the honey alone if you wish!
-Honey garlic is delicious over toast, a wedge of brie or as a glaze over meats.
+Honey garlic is delicious over toast, a wedge of brie or as a glaze over meats and veggies.

 Important to note: Botulism is always a concern in improperly canned food items.
 We use many different resources online and in our books to make a determination on food safety for ourselves before we consume.
 We highly recommend you do the same to keep yourself safe from food toxins.
 Don't just take our word for it!
 Because of its high acidity raw honey generally does not pose a threat for Botulism to reproduce and the reason why this recipe doesn't to be refrigerated, but you may do so if you wish!
 If you are worried about low acidity you can add a splash of raw apple cider vinegar to your jar or test with a pH strip.
 Do not allow babies to consume honey.
 Garlic in oil infusions must be refrigerated.